Symbian9/qmapshack-doc-wiki/DevelopingDocumentation.md

     invariably generate HTML code for your browser where all header identifiers contain this prefix.
-Thus you'll have to use this prefix in your URLs, too, or these URLs will only take you to the top of the file, but not to the fragment identifier (alternativly you can run `./Make.sh -n` or `make nav` which will also fix your broken fragment identifiers).
+Thus you'll have to use this prefix in your URLs, too, or these URLs will only take you to the top of the file but not to the fragment identifier when you click them in the online documentation (alternativly you can also run `./Make.sh -n` or `make nav` which will fix your broken fragment identifiers in your "*.md" files).

 ## Dos and Don'ts